Posted: Open to internal and external applicants

 - Provide policy updates for Seattle Aquarium staff and volunteers.

-- Depending on availability, may make occasional day trips to Olympia to attend hearings, deliver testimony or participate in meetings.
+- Depending on availability, as well as comfort and safety in light of COVID-19, may have the opportunity to make occasional day trips to Olympia to attend hearings, deliver testimony or participate in meetings and/or Environmental Lobby Day.

 - Perform other duties as assigned.